 Through it all, safety at home is key, and therefore starts with making sure your environment is conducive to the distinct needs of an individual with dementia.
 A beneficial first step is to take a quick walk-through evaluation of your house to locate problems, such as tripping hazards (loose throw rugs, cords, clutter, etc.), insufficient lighting, or the unsafe storage of hazardous items (knives, cleaning products, etc.).

-Then, implement any or all of these ideas from our experts in dementia care in Topeka and the surrounding area:
+Then, implement any or all of these ideas from our experts in Alzheimer’s care in Topeka and the surrounding area:

 - Use labels.
 Labeling widely-used items, either with words or pictures, often helps jog the senior’s memory and increase independence.
 Attach labels on the cabinets and refrigerator to specify what’s inside, in the bathroom with easy details for the morning routine, as well as on the senior’s closets and dresser drawers.